-When your child turns 19
+➤ When your child turns 19

-On the first day of the month following your child's 19th birthday, they will automatically switch over to the plan's adult benefits.
+On the first day of the month following your child's 19th birthday, they will automatically switch over to the plan's Adult Benefits.

-If we have already paid some pediatric benefits in the plan year when your child turns 19, those payments will not count toward your child's annual adult maximum.
-When your child moves from pediatric to adult benefits, you will be credited any deductible you have paid.
+If we have already paid some Pediatric (Kids) Benefits in the plan year when your child turns 19, those payments will not count toward your child's annual adult maximum.
+When your child moves from pediatric to Adult Benefits, you will be credited any Deductible you have paid.